tjiang11/Memoize/README.md

 ## To install and run the back-end locally:

+The server is hosted at https://memoize.herokuapp.com but if you would like to setup the environment locally follow these steps.

 * Navigate to the Django-REST folder
 * Create and activate virtual environment.
 * `brew install postgresql`